macker18/fridayLearnings/README.md

-# test
+# Mac Allen Test Repo
-This is a test repository for learning and working through introductory git.
+<strong>This is a test repository for learning and working through introductory git.</strong>